storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 ## Nesting stories

-You can organize your stories in a nesting structures using "/" as a separator:
+Stories can be organized in a nested structure using "/" as a separator:

 ```js
 // file: src/stories/index.js